JustinAzoff/gotm/README.md

 Stenographer and time-machine index packets to enable faster searching.

 gotm does not index anything, howevever [flow-indexer](https://github.com/JustinAzoff/flow-indexer) supports pcap files and can be used to search gotm output files for a particular address.
+An example configuration is in [deploy](./deploy).

 I'm currently working on some analyst tools that integrate gotm and flow-indexer.